John C. Waugh: Early life, education and family

-Education: University of Arizona, BA 1951, with post-graduate work in history and political science at UCLA and St. Johns College.
+Waugh was born in Biggs, California in 1929..
+He attended the University of Arizona, receiving a BA in 1951.
+He did post-graduate work in history and political science at UCLA and St. Johns College.

 Waugh resides in North Texas with his wife, Kathleen Dianne Lively, a social work administrator.
-Their children are Daniel Waugh, a lawyer in Providence, RI, and Eliza Waugh, a teacher in Austin, Texas.
+Their children are Daniel Waugh, a lawyer in Providence, Rhode Island, and Eliza Waugh, a teacher in Austin, Texas.